 A folded blanket can even help you get into a pose safely, and also allow you to relax within a pose.
 For example, Pigeon Pose is a super deep hip opener, and a blanket can allow you to find Sukha (ease) with a pose, while still getting all of the great benefits!

-5. Slip Resist Towel
+5. Slip Resistant Towel

 A slip resistance towel changed my life!
 TMI, but I have extremely sweaty extremities, and I found my slipping all over the mat.
 My yoga teacher gave me a slip resistance towel one day, I was shocked I had never seen or heard of one before.